Understanding Relational Trauma: Your Journey to Healing

 What Is Relational Trauma?

 Relational trauma is often chronic and subtle.
-It includes things like:
+It includes:

 Growing up in a home where love felt conditional